Tapa, Estonia: Religion and culture

-Throughout Tapa's history, in between the depot and the military base, civic and religious institutions have flourished.
 At services on 2 December 2007, the first Sunday of Advent, the congregation of the St. Jacob's Lutheran Church, celebrated its 75th anniversary.

-A temporary house of prayer was dedicated in Tapa on 19 June 1921 by the first bishop of the EELK Jaak Kukk.
+A temporary house of prayer was dedicated in Tapa on 19 June 1921 by the first bishop of the EELK, Jaak Kukk.
 It was named after the apostle John.
 St. Jacob's was dedicated on 27 November 1932, the first Sunday of Advent.
 Either August Tauk or Anatoli Podchekayev is the architect of the neo-historical stone church.
 The altarpiece, called the "Joyous Christ" or "Come to me", was painted by Russian icon artist Olga Obolyaninova.
 The church was renovated from 1953–55 and from 1972–74.

 On 10 June 2007, the Baptist church in Tapa celebrated its 75th anniversary.
 The church was established on 12 June 1932, and Philip Gildemann was its first pastor.
-In 1940, with Gottfried Palias as pastor (1933–45), services moved to Tapa's Methodist church building.
-In 1980, with Dimitri Lipping as pastor (1976–92), it acquired the building at Kooli street 1 for Sunday school and other youth programs.
+In 1940, services moved to Tapa's Methodist church building.
+In 1980, it acquired the building at Kooli Street 1 for Sunday school and other youth programs.
 In November 2003, it changed its name to the Tapa Living Faith Church (Tapa Elava Usu Kogudus).
-It holds Sunday services, with simultaneous translation into Russian, in Tapa's Methodist church at Kesk street 11.
+It holds Sunday services, with simultaneous translation into Russian, in Tapa's Methodist church at Kesk Street 11.